-My friend Jon asks “How can I take a night photo without a tripod?”
+My friend Jon asked me “How can I take a night photo without a tripod?”
 When you’re travelling light, a tripod is one of the first things to go out the window.
 No one wants to lug around a full sized tripod on their vacation – unless you’re a crazy photographer like me… But you still want to do night photography right?

 So you have a point and shoot or a basic DSLR?
 No problem.
 In most entry-level cameras (including phone cameras), there are night modes designed to help you out.
 The modes selection can be in a number of places – usually on the dial wheel of the camera or under the touchscreen menus.
 Often there are two modes – night landscape and night portrait.